jfcarr/asynch-prog-tech-talk/documentation/src/pages/languages.md

 # Language Selection

-I selected nine popular programming languages, all(-ish) of which have strong support for asynchronous programming.
+I selected ten popular programming languages, all(-ish) of which have strong support for asynchronous programming.

 ## How Did I Choose?